elena-cz/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  > Learn Morse Code

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  > Learn quickly with personalized flash cards

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  > Whether you need to send an SOS or share a new fun fact about yourself, you can learn Morse code in a couple hours.
+Our app let's you choose phrases to help remember each letter.
+Then you can quiz yourself with your personalized flash cards.

 ## Problem ##
   > Describe the problem your product solves.

+  > Most Morse code learning websites don't let you choose or write your own phrases and there are limited options available for quizing yourself.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  > For each letter, you can choose a phrase like "KICK the CAN" for the letter K \( \_ . \_\) or write your own.
+Then our app generates flash cards based on your answers.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  > My grandpa is a ham radio enthusiast so my mom decided to learn Morse code.
+My mom and I discovered that learning Morse code is fun and quick.
+This app is for my mom and grandpa.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  > Open the app and start choosing phrases that you'll be the most likely remember for each letter.
+Then quiz yourself with flash cards.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  > "While you might not find any particular use for Morse code in your daily life, learning Morse is a fun and engaging hobby you can share with gramps and an interesting man skill to possess."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  > Start learning a classic communication tool today.